 Sometimes a disability case will require multiple hearings, an appeal to the Appeals Council, or even a trip to federal district court.
 These sorts of cases can drag on for many years and require a lot of work for disability attorneys.
-In these situations, a lawyer is permitted to file a fee petition with Social Security to allow their fee to exceed the maximum of $6,000.
+In these situations, lawyers can submit a fee petition with the Social Security Administration (SSA) to allow their fee to exceed the usual limit of $7,200.

-In a few situations, your attorney may be able to charge more than the $6,000 cap.
+In a few situations, your attorney may be able to collect more in fees than the $7,200 cap.
+When this occurs, your lawyer needs to submit a fee petition and ask Social Security for permission to collect more than the maximum fee amount.
 Here are some examples:

-A common situation that requires a fee petition is where a claimant has a former disability lawyer who did not waive his or her fee when the client hired a new lawyer.
-When this occurs, the current disability attorney need to file a fee petition with Social Security so that the fee can be apportioned between the two attorneys.
-If both lawyers did a significant amount of work, Social Security may approve a fee higher than $6,000.
+Fee petitions are commonly required when a client switches lawyers, and the original attorney didn't "waive fees" (agree not to charge a fee) when the new attorney was hired.
+When this happens, the current disability attorney needs to file a fee petition with Social Security so that the fee can be split between the two attorneys.
+If both lawyers did a significant amount of work, Social Security may approve a fee higher than $7,200.

 A fee petition must contain an itemized list of the attorney's activities on the case.
 Your attorney will send the fee petition to Social Security after your case is complete, and will send a copy to you as well.